bpschmitt/opentelemetry-resources/sampling/README.md

 kubectl apply -f loadbalancing.yaml -n test
 ```

-The current config in [loadbalancing.yaml](./loadbalancing.yaml) is set up to only send traces containing errors but could easily be modified to behave differently.
+The current config in [loadbalancing.yaml](./loadbalancing.yaml) is set up to sample 25% of traces but could easily be modified to behave differently (e.g. also ship traces containing errors).

 ```
 ...